thoth-pub/thoth-omp-plugin/README.md

 # Thoth

-Integration of OMP and Thoth for communication and synchronization of book data between the two platforms.
+Work in Progress Integration of OMP and [Thoth](https://thoth.pub/) for communication and synchronization of book data between the two platforms.

 ## Compatibility